ERCOT: Power grid expected to meet demand during winter weather this week - NewsBreak

 ERCOT: Power grid expected to meet demand during winter weather this week

-AUSTIN (KXAN) — The Electric Reliability Council of Texas expects power to be able to meet demand in Texas this week with winter weather expected after a cold front moved south over the weekend.Concho Valley schools that are releasing early & closing
+AUSTIN ( KXAN ) — The Electric Reliability Council of Texas expects power to be able to meet demand in Texas this week with winter weather expected after a cold front moved south over the weekend.Closings and delays in Texoma — Tuesday, Jan.
+31, 2023

 ERCOT said in a Facebook post that it is “monitoring weather conditions and expects sufficient generation to meet forecasted demand.”

 You can view real-time grid conditions online .
-You can also check your service provider for local outages.SAISD, Private School delays and closures due to winter weather
+You can also check your service provider for local outages.What should you do if your power goes out in freezing weather?

 If you’re experiencing a local power outage, visit this website .